ec49ca/NLP-project-contract-comparison/ARCHITECTURE.md

 - Manages agent lifecycle, registration, and state.
 - Only place where agent UUIDs are set on agent instances.

-### Routing
-- Maps primitives (capabilities) to agent UUIDs.
-- `AgentRouter` (`src/routing/router.py`) handles all routing logic.

 ### API Server
-- FastAPI (`src/server/mcp_server.py`) exposes endpoints for agent management, invocation, discovery, and routing.
+- FastAPI (`src/server/mcp_server.py`) exposes endpoints for agent management, invocation, discovery, and resource listing.
-- All agent and route management is performed via these endpoints.
+- All agent management and invocation is performed via these endpoints.

 ### Discovery
 - Dynamically discovers all agent classes in the codebase at startup.